 Let us therefore, as many as are perfect, have this attitude; and if in anything you have a different attitude, God will reveal that also to you;Philippians 3:15(NASB)

-Let us not pursue a complacent Christianity, where we compromise the truth and shy-away from standing firm on the gospel of God.
-But rather.. let as many of us as are spiritually mature, adopt Paul's attitude, and be prepared to suffer for the sake of Christ - and if any of us have a different attitude, we pray that God will reveal that also to us as well.
+Let us not pursue a complacent Christianity where we compromise the truth and shy-away from standing firm on the gospel of God.
+But rather, let us that are spiritually mature, adopt Paul's attitude and be prepared to suffer for the sake of Christ - and if any of us have a different attitude, we pray that God will reveal that also to us as well.

-Heavenly Father, thank You for the example of Paul, who pressed on for the upward call of God in Christ Jesus, and was prepared to fellowship in the suffering of his Saviour.
-Thank You that Your grace is sufficient, no matter what suffering we may have to face.
-Prepare our hearts and minds, we pray, to walk in the ways of God, all the days of our life - for His praise and glory.
-In Jesus name we pray, AMEN.
+Heavenly Father, thank You for the example of Paul who pressed on for the upward call of God in Christ Jesus and was prepared to fellowship in the suffering of his Saviour.
+Thank You that Your grace is sufficient no matter what suffering I may have to face.
+Prepare my heart and mind to walk in the ways of God all the days of my life, for His praise and glory.
+In Jesus' name I pray, AMEN.